opencv/opencv/README.md

 Your contributions help us maintain and improve OpenCV.
 Consider supporting us via [donations](https://opencv.org/support/).

 ---
 ### License

+The OpenCV library is licensed under two different licenses depending on the version:

+- **OpenCV 4.5.0 and higher**: Licensed under the [Apache 2 License](https://opencv.org/license/).
-OpenCV is released under the **3-clause BSD license**.
-See the [LICENSE](https://github.com/opencv/opencv/blob/master/LICENSE) file for details.
+- Earlier versions: Licensed under the **3-clause BSD license**.

+For detailed information, see the [LICENSE](https://opencv.org/license/).
 ---

 Feel free to suggest improvements or contact us through any of the listed channels.
 Together, let's push the boundaries of computer vision and AI!